 A simpler but equally devious scam has recently been sweeping attorneys’ trust accounts in Hawaii.

 In this scam, a “client” claims to be an American woman seeking a divorce while living overseas.
 When an attorney accepts the “case,” the fraudster sends a counterfeit check to pay the retainer fee, but for an amount exceeding the fee.
 If the attorney’s fee is say $10,000, the fraudster sends a counterfeit check for $100,000.
 The attorney then contacts the “client” and explains that she has made a mistake.
 The fraudster requests the attorney to send her a check for the difference.
 The attorney learns they have been scammed only when their bank tells them the original check was counterfeit.

+It seems odd to target attorneys, however, they often keep client funds in trust accounts and have access to large overdraft protection on accounts.
 Attorneys may be more susceptible, since attorneys often delegate much of the “clerical” work to secretaries, often juggle multiple matters at the same time, and are notoriously more careful with client matters than their own matters.

-If you are contacted via e-mail, phone or through a dream – confirm everything, never forward funds until a check is confirmed cleared by the bank the check was drawn on and don’t believe anyone.
+If you are contacted via e-mail, phone, or through a dream – confirm everything, never forward funds until a check is confirmed cleared by the bank the check was drawn on and don’t believe anyone.

 - Foreign Account Tax Compliance Act (FACTA) in Korea

 - Are you a victim of a Scam in Korea?
 Filing a Civil and Criminal Complaint in Korea Against a Fraudster